Flashcards in Ice And Rain Deck (11)

 Can APU be used for airframe anti-icing?

-What are is the hot air taken from for the engine anti-icing and the wing anti-icing?
+Where is the hot air taken from for:

-What happens if there is NO electrical control to the wing anti-ice valve / engine anti-ice valve?
+What happens if there is NO electrical control to the:

 How long does the WAI ground test last?